54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Ghostbusters” by Ray Parker Jr.

 No matter how old you were in the ’80s, you can’t hear the title “Ghostbusters” without immediately asking, “Who you gonna call?”
 It may be the most fun theme song to any movie soundtrack.
-It’s silly, it’s fun, and the song will always bring a smile to your face.
-These ghost stories, on the other hand, will totally keep you up at night.
+It’s silly, it’s fun and the song will always bring a smile to your face.

 “Werewolves of London” by Warren Zevon

 Where else would a song about werewolves land except on a Halloween music playlist?
 This song was released in 1978 and originated out of a joke between Warren Zevon and his friend Phil Everly of The Everly Brothers.
-It may have started out with laughs, but it ended with success for Zevon, who scored a top 40 hit with “Werewolves of London.”
-Speaking of werewolves, they’re classic Halloween costumes for men that you can’t go wrong with.
+It may have started out with a laugh, but it ended with success for Zevon, who scored a top 40 hit with “Werewolves of London.”

 “Jump in the Line” by Harry Belafonte